davidKercher170/ChessRL/README.md

 # ChessRL
 Chess model created using Deep Reinforcement Learning.
 Details the use of novel attention mechanisms and a new paradigm for transfer learning.
+I follow the protypical structure layed out in the LeelaZero and AlphaZero models with a stack of residual convolutional blocks, each with a 3x3 kernel and 128 filters.

 ### Channel Attention
 I use a variation of Efficient Channel Attention (https://arxiv.org/abs/1910.03151).
 In addition to the Average Pooling layer across the spatial dimension, I add a Max Pooling layer.
 This has been done in similar approaches (such as CBAM).